Dissipative time crystal in a strongly interacting Rydberg gas

 In addition to multiple Rydberg components, sufficiently large Rabi frequencies of the probe ($\Omega_{p}$) and the coupling ($\Omega_{c}$) are also necessary to induce the limit cycle.
-Figure \ref{fig:Fig3}(a) displays the scanning EIT spectrum at different $\Omega_c$ with a large and fixed $\Omega_p$, from which rich oscillating patterns can be identified.
+Figure \ref{fig:Fig2}{\bf d} displays the transmission spectrum at different $\Omega_c$ with a large and fixed $\Omega_p$, from which rich oscillating patterns can be identified.
 First, we note that the oscillation completely disappears if the Rabi frequency is too small.
 Then, weak and long-period oscillations come into appearance when $\Omega_c$ slightly exceeds a certain critical point.
-As Rabi frequency is further increased, the amplitude of the oscillation as well as its range increases.
-Interestingly, some small-amplitude oscillations of short periods ($\sim 30\ \mu\mathrm{s}$) embedded in long-period ones ($\sim 150\ \mu\mathrm{s}$) are observed.
-The patterns of oscillations become even richer at a larger $\Omega_c$, and the system seems to exhibit unstable chaotic behaviors near the phase boundary.
-Choosing the oscillating contrast ratio $\mathcal{C}$ as the order parameter, we can extract an approximate phase diagram from the scanning EIT spectrum, as shown in Fig.~\ref{fig:Fig3} (b), where limit cycle phase is revealed by a nonvanishing contrast.
-Concerning the finite scanning rate, the phase boundary can be approximately determined by a cut-off value $\mathcal{C}=0.2\mathcal{C}_\mathrm{max}$.
+As the Rabi frequency is further increased, the amplitude of the oscillation as well as its range increases.
+Choosing the oscillating contrast ratio $\mathcal{C}$ as the order parameter, we can extract an approximate phase diagram from the transmission spectrum, as shown in Fig.~\ref{fig:Fig2}{\bf e}, where limit cycle phase is revealed by a nonvanishing contrast.
 The measured phase diagram indicates that the limit cycle phase exists over a wide parameter regimes and is not sensitive to experimental conditions, such as laser power and frequency, etc.